gojuno/swarmer/README.md

 All the releases and changelogs can be found on [Releases Page](https://github.com/gojuno/swarmer/releases).

+### Composer

+Swarmer works great in combination with [Composer][composer] — another tool we've built at Juno.

+[Composer][composer] can run Android Instrumentation tests in parallel on multiple connected devices/emulators.
+In our [CI Pipeline][ci pipeline] we start emulators with Swarmer and then Composer runs tests on them.

 ### How to build

 Dependencies: you only need `docker` and `bash` installed on your machine.